jwcho1221/Flight-Delay-Prediction/LabGuide300.md

 ## Part 5.
 Find Out Which ML Model Fits Flight Delay Prediction the Best
-You can repeat the same process and create four different ML models for numeric prediction, then compare them and find out which model fits our problem the best using statistical methods.
+You can repeat the same process and create four different ML models for predicting flight delay time, then compare them and find out which model fits our problem the best using statistical methods.
 However, to simplify the process, we have already created all those models in OAC.
-And then, we have saved statistical values resulted from each model in the project of  **ML_ModelQuality.dva**.
-From follwing steps, you will follow steps about how to import the project of **ML_ModelQuality.dva**  and find out which model fits our problem the best.
+And then, we have saved statistical results from each model in the project of  **ML_ModelQuality.dva**.
+From follwing steps, you will import the project of **ML_ModelQuality.dva**  and find out which model fits our problem the best.

-### **STEP 6: Import the .dvd Project**
+### **STEP 6: Import the ML_ModelQuality.dva Project File**
 - Click [ML_ModelQuality.dva](./files/project/ML_ModelQuality.dva) to download the project file to a directory on your local computer.

 - Click **Menu Page** button on the top of right side and select **Import Project**.
-Then, click **Select File** and import the downloaded .dvd file.
+Then, click **Select File** and import the downloaded ML_ModelQuality.dva file.

 ![](./images/300/Picture300-57.png)